 There’s nothing nicer than taking a little time out to sit in the sunshine and do some reading.
 That’s what I was doing when I came across a fascinating piece in Marketing Week about the company Pret A Manger.
-For those of us who have spent any amount of time in the Capital, or any big city centre, Pret A Manger are a very familiar part of the landscape and have been for many years.
+For those of us who have spent any amount of time in the Capital, or any big city centre, Pret A Manger is a very familiar part of the landscape and have been for many years.
+Forging a niche

 Building on the brand